s2n-cnit/nfvcl-ng/docs/source/blueprints/free5gc/free5gc_blue_creation.md

 - Having a K8s cluster that is **onboarded** on the NFVO (OSM).
 Check [Onboarding external K8S Cluster](Onboarding-external-K8S-Cluster) for more info on adding an external cluster or [Kubernetes Blueprint](Kubernetes-Blueprint) to deploy a new cluster automatically onboarded by NFVCL.
+  The cluster must be connected to a `mgt` and `data` network.
 - Having a gNB running, it can be deployed through UERANSIM blueprint.
 See [UERANSIM Blueprint](UERANSIM-Blueprint) for more information.
+Use the same `mgt` and `data` network of the previous point.
 - Add collection 'pnf' in the NFVCL mongo database with the following content
   ```
   {